atrocore/docs-old/modules/workflows.md

 #### Basic

 For easier use you can select basic conditions.
 They follow common logic with AND OR and NOT.
 These are combined in any shape.
-Fields are the end results, and their options too look at are the same as for filtering.
+Fields are the end results, and their options to look at are the same as for filtering.
 On the example below you can see a formula where workflow triggers on the trigger action when a field "amount" is empty or brand is Xiaomi.

 ![Basic conditions](./_assets/workflows/basic.png)